Suicide bomber dressed as woman kills 14 in Iraqi displacement camp

-BAGHDAD A suicide bomber dressed as a veiled woman killed 14 people and wounded 13 others in a displacement camp west of the Iraqi capital Baghdad on Sunday, security sources said.
+BAGHDAD (Reuters) - A suicide bomber dressed as a veiled woman killed 14 people and wounded 13 others in a displacement camp west of the Iraqi capital Baghdad on Sunday, security sources said.

 Islamic State militants, who have been facing mounting U.S.-backed offensives in Iraq and neighbouring Syria, claimed responsibility for the assault.